n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 ### More Than Just Types For A JS Library

-The first public version of Typescript appeared more than 8 years ago and now it slowly becomes a standard in Javascript development.
-Here in 2021, you can find out more and more companies select Typescript to develop new applications and services.
+The first public version of TypeScript appeared more than [6 years ago](https://devblogs.microsoft.com/typescript/announcing-typescript-1-0).
+Since that time it grew up and brought many incredible features for developers.
+Today it slowly becomes a standard in the JavaScript world.
+Slack, AirBnB, Lyft, and many others add TypeScript into their tech stack.
+Teams use TypeScript for both browser applications and NodeJS services.
 There are always pros and cons to this decision.
-One disadvantage is that many npm packages are still Javascript modules and thus, Typescript can't help you to write safe code.
-Fortunately, Typescript supports one feature that made it so popular in the beginning.
+One disadvantage is that many NPM packages are still written as JavaScript modules.
+We experienced this issue as well when decided to migrate our applications to TypeScript.
+We had to implement type definitions for our internal UI components library.
+We wanted to get a tool, that could serve developers as additional documentation.
+We also wanted to collect everything one can use while working with the JS library, in one place.
+I am going to tell you what steps did we take to achieve the desired solution.

-### Type Definitions
+### Type definitions

-You can describe all data that are being exported by a particular Javascript module.
-The Typescript analyzer will pick it up and will handle the package in a way you defined in the types file.
+You can describe all data that are being exported by a particular JavaScript module.
+The TypeScript analyzer will pick it up and will handle the package in a way you defined it in the type definitions file.
 The approach is close to C/C++ declaration files.
 Here is a simple example, imagine you have a trivial JS module:

 ```javascript
 // sample.js